PaulGoes/DonkeyKong-KL-Championship/README.md

 It is decided that this version was a one off version.
 This rom-hack will continue as the Donkey Kong Championship Edition.
 It will not be available for download.
 This repository is kept for the images.

+For more information about Donkey Kong Championship Edition: [direct link](https://github.com/PaulGoes/DonkeyKong-Championship).